 Make sure your money is held safely until the agreement is finalized:

-• Never give an earnest money deposit directly to the seller or broker.
+• Never give an earnest money deposit directly to the seller or principal broker.

 • Make the deposit payable to a reputable third party such as a well known real estate brokerage, legal firm, escrow company or title company.